-The UMHS Department of Pathology supports the growth and evolution of a digital pathology environment in support of its varied missions.
+The Michigan Medicine Department of Pathology supports the growth and evolution of a digital pathology environment in support of its varied missions.
 Digital Pathology (DP) may be defined as "an image-based information environment, enabled by computer technology, that allows for the management of information generated from a digital slide.
 DP is enabled in part by virtual microscopy, which is the practice of converting glass slides into digital slides [scanning] that can be viewed, annotated, and analyzed on a computer monitor."

 "eSlide Manager" is the name for our vendor-provided interface.
 While all U-M faculty & staff with an account may access eSM with their U-M Level 2 password, eSM is less user-friendly.
-We recommend new users interface with our database through the new search engine on the Pathology Clinical Lab Portal.
+We recommend new users interface with our database through the this search engine on the Pathology Clinical Lab Portal.

 Please note: effective July 1, 2016, recharges will be applied to all research and non-Pathology UMHS scanning requests.